Caring for Leopard Geckos

-This care sheet does not represent the only way to care for these animals but the method that we use at Gecko Daddy.
+This care sheet does not represent the only way to care for leopard geckos but the method that we use at Gecko Daddy.
 We encourage you to search for other care sheets and use the method or combination of methods that best serves you and most of all, your gecko!

 Leopard Geckos are the most popular geckos kept today.
 They are easy going animals and make great pets.
 Twenty years ago a normal leopard gecko was the standard, but today there are dozens of morphs to choose from.
 From solid white to deep orange and speckled to bold striped, leopard geckos are exciting reptiles to own and breed.

-Leopard Gecko females may be kept by themselves or in colonies (multiple females/ no more than one male).
+Generally speaking, leopard geckos should be housed separately.
+In some circumstances females may be kept in colonies of 2 or 3 geckos.
+Males can be introduced to females for breeding purposes but should not be housed with them for extended periods of time.
 Males should not be housed with other males as they are territorial and will fight.
-We keep our geckos in plastic bins, in a rack system, although a glass enclosure such as an aquarium can be used to allow for optimal viewing of the animal.
-Nothing smaller than a 10-gallon enclosure should be used for housing an adult gecko.
+We house all our geckos separately in plastic bins, in a rack system, although a glass enclosure such as an aquarium can be used to allow for optimal viewing of the animal.
+Nothing smaller than a 20-gallon "Long" enclosure (per gecko) should be used for housing an adult gecko.

 Provide a dish of water in the enclosure, preferably one that isn’t too deep.
 By placing the water dish under the light/heat source, you will create some natural humidity as the water evaporates a bit quicker.
 Leopard Geckos need humidity to help in the shedding process.
 The larger circumference of the dish, the more humidity will be created.
 If the dish is deeper than the gecko can stand, provide a rock for it to use.
 Geckos are not swimmers!
 Make sure the substrate is never wet for long as mold and fungus are bad news if you are a gecko.
 When Leopard geckos are preparing to shed, they appreciate moist hiding places.
 We use glad-ware boxes with a hole cut in the side with moss that can be misted daily.
 This works well for us.